Like you, I'm crazy about cars. I hope here I can share a few unknown models with you. If you know of others, please share in the comments.

 McGregor shipped across the chassis, and the bodies and mechanicals were assembled in his El Monte shop.
 They even had wire wheels, leather bucket seats and a trunk space to take a small suitcase.

 Devin sold these for an unbelievable $5950.
 Pretty cheap when you consider that these competed head to head with Shelby Cobras.
 Zero to 60mph in 4.8 seconds—but this was long before the Cobra.
 We’re talking 1958 here.

 The cars won races, had mad keen car reviews, and were beautiful, strong and fast and so damn cheap, but Devin couldn’t give them away.
-They only made 15.
+They only made 15 of these classic US sports cars.
 By 1960 the price had risen to $10,000, but considering the package they were still a giveaway.

 So, in 1961, Devin after trying really hard just gave up on the project, and instead made a body for the VW, called the Devin D. This was the forerunner for the Meyers Manx.
 These were getting sold for $1495, but went the same way as the SS, just a general shrug of the shoulders.
 Hard to understand given the beauty and quality and price of the products.
 Maybe that was the problem.
 People perceive that quality costs money.
 Who knows what the problem was, but I feel really sorry for Bill Devin, because it must have hard doing everything right only for your dream to shatter in pieces in front of you.

 By 1950, postwar car designers and constructors in Italy were struggling.
 Ghia, though, had been constructing bicycles and trailers for some time just so they could pay the bills, and they were in much better shape than more famous designers who just relied on auto design, such as Bertone.